rainiera/weeblytrial/README.md

     [x] Setup subdomain at personal website to host Mini Weebly, "notweebly.rainier.io" (if the DNS hasn't propogated yet, this is a sure-fire URL: http://104.131.92.112/) [X] setup database table "users"
-    [X] database fencepost - there should always be one page and one page button.
-That should be part of the database even if we delete the columns from the database.
-Solution might be to just DELETE FROM pages WHERE {id > first page id}
+    [X] database fencepost - there should always be one page and one page button - fix by adding a page by default when user is added
     [] implement user authentication layer